-In the center of the room a salt crystal emanated light into the misty room, creating a trippy ambiance.
+In the center of the room, a salt crystal emanated light into the misty room, creating a trippy ambiance.
 We half expected to look through the billowing haze and see Jim Morrison sitting across from us.
 Turkish-influenced, the Steam Bath infuses brine with steam to promote healthier breathing.

 Next, we opted to take a break from the heat and relax in Preidlhof’s latest addition to the Spa Tower — the Deep Sea Relaxation Room.
 Designed by Daniel Lathan, a pioneer in audio and light, and touted as the future of relaxation, the room offers two programs.
 It was unlike anything we have ever experienced.

 We selected the deep sea experience first and laid back on two beanbag loungers.
-Soon thousands of LED lights illuminated in infinite waves all around us.
+Soon thousands of LED lights flashed in infinite waves all around us.
 Calming sounds, melodies and vibrations swirled in symphonic unison pulling us deep into a journey where the mind was our guide.
 The sensory immersion was stunning.

-After roughly 15-minutes the experience finished.
+After roughly 15 minutes the experience finished.
 We quickly checked to see if anyone was waiting outside to use the room next.
 We were in luck.
 The second program, “Nebula”, was even more fascinating.
 Instead of the depths of the ocean, it took us across space and time to the far reaches of the cosmos.